ReflectJS/reflectjs/README.md

 Using a reactive framework in modern web development can be pretty involved &mdash;&nbsp;but&nbsp;it&nbsp;doesn't&nbsp;have&nbsp;to&nbsp;be.

-Reflect.js is a groundbreaking alternative which strives for simplicity:
+Trillo is a groundbreaking alternative which strives for simplicity:

-1. it turns HTML itself into a [reactive language](https://reflectjs.org/docs/introduction#reactivity)
+1. it turns HTML itself into a [reactive language](https://trillojs.gitbook.io/docs/topics/reactivity)
-2. it generates fully [indexable pages](https://reflectjs.org/docs/introduction#indexability) out of the box
+2. it generates fully [indexable pages](https://trillojs.gitbook.io/docs/topics/indexability) out of the box
-3. it makes it easy to create your own [reusable components](https://reflectjs.org/docs/introduction#reusability).
+3. it makes it easy to create your own [reusable components](https://trillojs.gitbook.io/docs/topics/reusability).

 It's implemented as a customizable [Express](https://expressjs.com/) server for [Node.js](https://nodejs.org/).
-It augments HTML with `:`-prefixed [attributes](https://reflectjs.org/docs/reference/language#values), `[[...]]` [expressions](https://reflectjs.org/docs/reference/language#expressions), and `<:...>` [directives](https://reflectjs.org/docs/reference/language#directives), and it's easy to pick up.
+It augments HTML with `:`-prefixed [attributes](https://trillojs.gitbook.io/docs/reference/language#values), `[[...]]` [expressions](https://trillojs.gitbook.io/docs/reference/language#expressions), and `<:...>` [directives](https://trillojs.gitbook.io/docs/reference/preprocessor), and it's easy to pick up.

 Page-specific JavaScript code for both the client and the server is  compiled on the fly as needed &mdash; you only have to focus on page logic and the server takes care of the rest.

-Reflect.js removes all the boilerplate code associated with JS-oriented reactive web frameworks like [React](https://react.dev/) and [Vue.js](https://vuejs.org/), while still encouraging good practices and code reuse &mdash; you'll be surprised at how effective it can be.
+Trillo removes all the boilerplate code associated with JS-oriented reactive web frameworks like [React](https://react.dev/) and [Vue.js](https://vuejs.org/), while still encouraging good practices and code reuse &mdash; you'll be surprised at how effective it can be.

-> Reflect.js is still under development.
+> Trillo is still under development.
 We plan to reach v.1.0 later in 2023.

 ## Hello World